tmwagency/labs-blog/_posts/2014-03-28-yeoman-generator-development-tips.md

 ---
 comments: true
 layout: post
-title: "Yeoman Generator Development Tips"
+title: Yeoman Generator Development Tips
-categories:
-- grunt
-- yeoman
-- kickoff
+excerpt: "If you're creating a Yeoman generator, these tips may be of use."

 author: zander
-excerpt: If you're creating a Yeoman generator, these tips may be of use.
 ---

 Yeoman generators are a powerful tool for developers, they enable us to get up and running with projects extremely quickly.
 I created a generator for our Kickoff framework and came across a few things that I thought others would benefit from; hopefully this post will shed some light for others creating their own generators.

 The Kickoff Yeoman generator is a simple way to 'kickoff' your project even more quickly than before.
 It simply asks a few questions, modifies some files, adds the results to the ouputted files and installs some npm and bower dependencies.